talw98/Predicting-Patient-trajectories-from-Electronic-Health-Records-/README.md

 # Predicting Patient trajectories from Electronic Health Records
-*This was a lab assignment of my Masters Degree and under the course 'Medical Text Mining'.*
+*This was a lab assignment of my Masters Degree and under the course 'Medical Text Mining'*.

 ## Problem Overview